Agastache Growth and Care Guide

 Best Varieties of Agastache TESTED

-So, back to the best of the best:
+Now, back to the Best of the Best:

-Again, although we have no experience with the Sunrise Series, a series from GreenFuse Botanicals, the trial data tell the story.
+We also have no experience with the Sunrise Series, a series from GreenFuse Botanicals, the trial data tell the story.
 Sunrise Blue 5, Orange 4.4, Salmon 5, Violet 4, and Yellow 4 (all Raker Roberta); Sunrise Rose 4.79 (PSU); and Sunrise White 4.56 (UGA).
-We’re just excited that there is a white, although we can’t seem to be able to buy this despite trying …ARGH!
-Maybe next year.
+We’re just excited that there is a white Agastache!

 How to Grow & Care for Agastache